Vietnam.vn - Nền tảng quảng bá Việt Nam

 tv1.jpg

-Deputy Chief Justice of the Supreme People's Court Nguyen Van Tien presented the Proposal on the draft Law amending and supplementing a number of articles of the Law on Organization of People's Courts.
+Deputy Chief Justice of the Supreme People's Court Nguyen Van Tien presented the Report on the draft Law amending and supplementing a number of articles of the Law on Organization of People's Courts.
 Photo: Ho Long

 In order for the People's Courts at three levels to operate normally and without interruption after the organizational restructuring, the draft Law redefines the tasks and adjudication powers of each level of Court.